 The cost for a charge is $1.75/hour and you must also feed the appropriate parking meter with quarters.
 It’s a Chargepoint port – you can download the app or pay via any chip card – just hold your phone or card up to the reader.
 The app lets you see your car charing on your phone and it’ll tell you when the charge is done.

-There are a few different types of EV charger ports – these are Level 2, J1772 connections.
+There are a few different types of EV charger ports – the ones in Hudson are Level 2, J1772 connections.
 See chart here.
 For those unfamiliar with electric car charging ports: there’s Tesla, Nissan Leaf’s CHAdeMO, and the standard for everyone else.
 These charger ports are the standard ports for all non-Tesla/Nissan cars.
 Tesla has an adapter to fit this charger.
 The charge is about 25 miles/hour.
 It’s perfect for overnight (after 5pm) or Sundays when you don’t have to feed the meter.

 There’s CCS Level 3 and CHAdeMO chargers at the Capital Region Welcome Center off the NYS Thruway 87, on your way up to Albany.
 It’s free to use.
-There’s a nice coffee/TasteNY shop and playground while you’re charging.
-You will not be able to charge your Tesla, at the Welcome Center because the adapter does not work with the CCS Level 3 charger.
-Teslas owners, leave Hudson with a full charge until you get to Albany.
+There’s a nice coffee/TasteNY shop and playground for kids to use while you’re charging.
+You will not be able to charge your Tesla, at the Welcome Center, unless you have the adapter for the CCS Level 3 charger.

 These EV Chargers were made possible by a grant from New York State’s Charge NY program and implemented in 2019 under the City of Hudson’s Economic Development Committee – at that time chaired by yours truly, Rich “Trixie” Volo.
 During that same year, I managed to persuade the City of Hudson to sign a contract with the local solar farm, right outside the City.